cypress-io/cypress-documentation/source/guides/guides/debugging.md

 ```

 {% note warning %}
-Command `cy.now` is an internal command and can change in the future.
+The `cy.now()` command is an internal command and may change in the future.
 {% endnote %}

 ## Launching browsers